BrianLa0616/Battleship/README.md

 # Battleship
-A local multiplayer take on the classic board game.
+An electronic version of the two-player board game Battleship.

 #### Features
  - Menu